AlexsLemonade/refinebio-examples/differential-expression/README.md

   --file <PATH TO REFINE.BIO EXPRESSION TSV> \
   --output <PATH TO NEW GCT FILE>
  ```
-Replace the <PATH TO REFINE.BIO EXPRESSION TSV> with your file name eg.
+Replace the `<PATH TO REFINE.BIO EXPRESSION TSV>` with your file name eg.
 `differential-expression/data/HOMO_SAPIENS.tsv`
-Here's an example of the above, where we put the dataset we want to convert in `differential-expression/data/` and are naming the output file `gct_HOMO_SAPIENS` but saving it to the same directory.
+Here's an example of the above, where we put the dataset we want to convert in the directory: `differential-expression/data/` and are naming the output file `gct_HOMO_SAPIENS` but saving it to the same directory.

 ```bash
 $ Rscript scripts/create_gct_file.R \